 JUMP TO

-Backstage Expert and acting coach Erin Roth recommends when searching for a Shakespeare monologue that you “find one that resonates with you deeply.”
-To help you in your search, Roth has chosen six Shakespeare monologues for you to consider!
+Acting coach Erin Roth recommends that when searching for a Shakespeare monologue, “find one that resonates with you deeply.”
+To help you in your search, Roth has chosen six of the Bard’s best monologues for men:

-“In Shakespeare’s stunning portrait of a sociopathic tyrant, this monologue is a rare moment of change for Richard III.
-He has what he thinks is an amazing realization in this monologue: maybe he isn’t as ugly or misshapen as he thought.”
+“This history play is a stunning portrait of a sociopath….
+This monologue is a rare moment of change for Richard, as he has what he believes is a revelation: If Anne thinks he’s a ‘proper man,’ then maybe he isn’t as ugly and misshapen as he thought.”

 “Full of vexation come I, with complaint”